-Your case will be heard by a panel of Board Members.
+Your case will be heard by two or three Board Members.
 Board Members are independent decision makers who come from a variety of backgrounds, including military, medical, policing, and legal.
 They receive ongoing specialized training, and are knowledgeable about the medical conditions commonly related to service in the military and RCMP.

-What is a Review hearing?
+What is a Review Hearing?

-The Review hearing is the first level of redress at the Board.
-It is your first and only opportunity to appear before decision makers and tell your story.
-Your representative will advise you on whether it would be helpful to bring any witnesses with you.
-Please feel free to bring a friend or family member with you for support.
+The Review Hearing is the first level of appeal at the Board.
+It is your only opportunity to share your story.
+Your representative will advise you on whether it would be helpful to bring any witnesses or support persons with you.

-Review hearings are conducted by two Board Members in locations across Canada.
-The Board also conducts hearings by videoconference.
+Review Hearings are conducted by two of our Board Members in locations across Canada.
+The Board also conducts hearings by video conference.
 If you are unable to attend your hearing, we can arrange for you to participate by telephone.
-You can discuss these options with your representative.
+Please discuss these options with your representative.

 The hearing set-up is informal: in most cases, you will sit at a boardroom table with your representative beside you and the Board Members across from you.
 Before the hearing begins, you will be asked to swear an oath or make a solemn declaration about the testimony you are about to give.
-Then, the Board Members will welcome you and explain how your hearing will unfold.
-During the hearing, your representative will present your case, make arguments on your behalf, and ask you to speak about details related to your service and medical condition.
+During the hearing, your representative will present your case, make arguments on your behalf, and ask you to share details related to your service and medical condition.
 Board Members will ask you and your representative questions to better understand your case.

-The Review hearing is your chance to be heard, so you should be prepared to talk about your situation.
+The Review Hearing is your chance to be heard, so you should be prepared to talk about your situation.
 This could include talking about your military or RCMP service, how your disability came about, and how it has affected you.

 Hearings are audio recorded and usually last about 30 minutes.
-If you choose to attend your Review hearing in person, you will be reimbursed for travel and accommodation expenses.
+You will be reimbursed for travel related expenses to attend your Review Hearing.
 For more details, please contact your representative.

 After the hearing is finished, the Board Members will consider all the evidence and make a decision.
-Once completed, you will receive a written decision by mail.
+You and your representative will receive a written decision by mail.
 Our goal is to issue decisions within six weeks of the hearing.